duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 spice to => 'http://registry.npmjs.org/$1/latest';
 ```

-The Spice **to** is used to define the URL that the Spice will use to make an API request.
-The URL has a **$1** placeholder, which will eventually be populated with whatever value our `handle` function (which we'll define shortly) returns.
-In most cases, Spice instant answers tend to use some sort of search endpoint for a given API.
-We need to indicate in our API request what it is we're searching for and so the `handle` function and the `spice to` URL work together to send our search term(s) to the API by replacing the **$1** placeholder, with the term(s) we're searching for.
+The **spice to** attribute indicates the API endpoint we'll be using, which means a `GET` request will be made to this URL.
+The URL has a **$1** placeholder, which will eventually be replaced with whatever string our `handle` function (which we'll define shortly) returns.
+Generally, Spice instant answers use a search endpoint for a given API and so, we'll need to pass along our search term(s) in the API request.
+We do this by returning the desired search terms in the `handle` function and then the **$1** placeholder, in the `spice to` URL, will be replaced accordingly.

 Using the previous example, if we wanted to search for "**uglify-js**" with the NPM API, we'd need to replace `$1` with `uglify-js` which would result in this URL: <http://registry.npmjs.org/uglify-js/latest>.
 If you follow that link, you'll notice the API returns a JSON object containing all the data pertaining to the "uglify-js" NPM Package.